snowbillr/blog/_posts/2018-04-09-a-modern-web-development-setup-for-phaser-3.md

 }
 ```

-*deep breath* Webpack bundles code by traversing through your code base and resolving all it's **modules** (this term comes from the concept of importing and exporting code from different source files).
+*deep breath* Webpack bundles code by traversing through your code base and resolving all of its **modules** (this term comes from the concept of importing and exporting code from different source files).
 So here, we are telling Webpack about special **rules** to follow when it's traversing our code.
 This special rule says that for all the source files whose name's match the regular expression `/\.js$/` and that are found in the `src/` directory, **use** the `babel-loader` for them.
 We're also giving `babel-loader` some instructions in the form of a `preset`.
 This preset is another development dependency that we'll need to install with Yarn.

 ```bash
 yarn add -D babel-preset-env